Demades: Relations with Macedon

 Demades fought against the Macedonians in the Battle of Chaeronea, and was taken prisoner.
 Having made a favourable impression upon Philip, he was released together with his fellow-captives, and was instrumental in bringing about a treaty of peace between Macedonia and Athens.

 Demades continued to be a favourite of Alexander, and, prompted by a bribe, saved Demosthenes and some other Athenian orators from his vengeance.
-It was also chiefly owing to him that Alexander, after the destruction of Thebes, treated Athens so leniently.
+It was also chiefly owing to him that Alexander, after the destruction of Thebes, treated Athens leniently.

 Demades' conduct in supporting the Macedonian cause, yet receiving any bribes that were offered by the opposite party, led him to be heavily fined more than once; he was finally deprived of his civil rights.
 He was reinstated (322 BC) on the approach of Antipater, to whom he was sent as ambassador.
 Before setting out he persuaded the citizens to pass sentence of death upon Demosthenes and his followers, who had fled from Athens.
 The result of his embassy was the conclusion of a peace considered to be greatly to the disadvantage of the Athenians.

 In 318 BC (or earlier), having been discovered involved in an intrigue with Perdiccas, Antipater's opponent, Demades was put to death by Antipater at Pella, when entrusted with another mission by the Athenians.

 Demades was avaricious and unscrupulous, but he was a highly gifted and practised orator.
 According to Arrian, Demades was killed by Cassander, Antipater's son, after suffering the slaughtering of his child in his hands.
 Cassander justified his actions by accusing Demades that he had slandered Antipater in his letters to Perdiccas.